Tropical cyclone rainfall climatology: Slow/looping motion on rainfall magnitude

-Storms which have moved slowly, or loop, over a succession of days lead to the highest rainfall amounts for several countries.
+Storms that have moved slowly, or loop, over a succession of days, lead to the highest rainfall amounts for several countries.
 Riehl calculated that 33.97 in of rainfall per day can be expected within one-half degree, or 35 mi, of the center of a mature tropical cyclone.
 Many tropical cyclones progress at a forward motion of 10 knots, which would limit the duration of this excessive rainfall to around one-quarter of a day, which would yield about 8.50 in of rainfall.
 This would be true over water, within 100 mi of the coastline, and outside topographic features.
 As a cyclone moves farther inland and is cut off from its supply of warmth and moisture (the ocean), rainfall amounts from tropical cyclones and their remains decrease quickly.

 Vertical wind shear impact on rainfall shield

 Vertical wind shear forces the rainfall pattern around a tropical cyclone to become highly asymmetric, with most of the precipitation falling to the left and downwind of the shear vector, or downshear left.
 In other words, southwesterly shear forces the bulk of the rainfall north-northeast of the center.
-If the wind shear is strong enough, the bulk of the rainfall will move away from the center leading to what is known as an exposed circulation center.
+If the wind shear is strong enough, the bulk of the rainfall will move away from the center, leading to what is known as an exposed circulation center.
 When this occurs, the potential magnitude of rainfall with the tropical cyclone will be significantly reduced.